-- Do sound enthusiastic and offer encouragement in your letters. - Do provide your children with pre-stamped postcards or stationery. - Do understand that most campers don't like writing long letters home while at camp --- this is why postcards are great. - Do comment on pictures you see of your child on our website. - Do keep your questions positive.
-Rather than saying: "Is anyone being mean to you?" ask "Which kids do you like being with the most?" - Don't say "We miss you, the dog misses you, etc." in letters as it can make children feel upset and responsible for your emotional well-being. - Don't write letters about events they may be missing out on at home.
+Do sound enthusiastic and offer encouragement in your letters.
+Do provide your child with pre-stamped postcards or stationery.
+Do understand that most campers don't like writing long letters home while at camp.
+Therefore, postcards are great.
+Do comment on pictures you see of your child on our website.
+Do keep your questions positive.
+Rather than saying: "Is anyone being mean to you?" ask "Which kids do you like being with the most?"
+Don't say "We miss you, the dog misses you, etc." in letters as it can make children feel upset and responsible for your emotional well-being.
+Don't write letters about events they may be missing out on at home.

-Campers write home generally twice per week.
+Campers write home generally once to twice per week.
 Campers who need assistance with handwriting will be assisted by their counselors.
+We ask that you provide your camper with stationary and pre-addressed envelopes.
 You can also find excellent camp stationery in our online store that does not require a lot of writing.

-Parents can send email to their camper at camp.
+Parents can send emails to their camper at camp.
 Emails will be printed once each day and are delivered with the campers' regular mail.
 Please note that we cannot print out pictures or attachments to emails.
 We request that incoming email be limited to no more than once per day.
 Emails received after 4:00 P.M. will be delivered the next day.
-Camper emails should be sent to the following email address: letters@camp-sequoia.com.
-We do not read emails sent directly to campers so it is essential to put your child's full name AND DIVISION in the subject line of the email.
+Camper emails should be sent to the following email address: letters@sequoiagirls.com.
+It is essential to put your daughter's full name AND DIVISION in the subject line of the email.